transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for StudyDesignPopulation

-<a name='T-TransCelerate-SDR-RuleEngineV2-StudyDesignValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngineV5-StudyDesignPopulationValidator'></a>
-## StudyDesignValidator `type`
+## StudyDesignPopulationValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV2
+TransCelerate.SDR.RuleEngineV5

 ##### Summary

-This Class is the validator for StudyDesign
+This Class is the validator for StudyDesignPopulation

 <a name='T-TransCelerate-SDR-RuleEngineV3-StudyDesignValidator'></a>
 ## StudyDesignValidator `type`